sam-francis06/CyberCouncil/README.md

+🚨 This project is protected under Apache 2.0 License.
+Do not use or present this project as your own without giving proper credit to **Francis Samuvel**.

 # 🛡️ CyberCouncil

 **CyberCouncil** is a powerful, user-centric platform that bridges the gap between cybersecurity awareness and cyber law literacy in India.
 Designed to empower both individuals and law enforcement agencies, CyberCouncil offers practical security tools and legal insights to tackle the challenges of the digital age.